 - Ensure the elements of the care bundle are concise, simple and prescriptive since numerous, complex bundle elements may hinder the success and effectiveness of frontline adoption and implementation.
 Existing bundles promoted by the IHI are a good place to begin (see above).26

-- Bundle elements should not be static, but must adapt to changing evidence and best practices as new evidence emerges.
+- Bundle elements should not be static, but must adapt to changing evidence and best practices trenbolone for sale as new evidence emerges.